lisp-mirror/clcon/doc/demo-tour.md

 IDE commands.
 ---------------------
-We have some kind of IDE command language.
-IDE commands start with `.` Type `.help` to see list of those.
+We like menus, but console-based ideology is nice too.
+So we have some kind of IDE command language.
+IDE commands start with `.`

-One of useful commands is `.history`.
-It shows history of last commands you entered.
-You can invoke several last commands via history menu.
+Type `.help` to see list of those.

 Standalone inspector
 ----------